svanoort/pyresttest/building.md

     1. (sudo) docker run -it --rm pyresttest-build-ubuntu-14 /bin/bash
     2. Inside container: cd /tmp && git clone https://github.com/svanoort/pyresttest.git
     3. Do your coding and commit/push, etc

+## Releasing
+Release tooling requires its own special goodies.
+The docker images have it all baked in, for convenience's sake.

+1. Tar (for packaging distributions)
+2. For CentOS 6, rpm-build